 Section 3 of the Housing and Urban Development Act of 1968 [12 U.S.C.
-1701u and 24 CFR Part 135] is HUD's legislative directive for providing preference to low- and very low-income residents of the local community (regardless of race or gender), and the businesses that substantially employ these persons, for new employment, training, and contracting opportunities resulting from HUD-funded developments.
-Further, as a condition of receiving HUD Community Planning and Development assistance, Recipients certify that they will comply with the requirements of Section 3 annually pursuant to 24 CFR 570.607(b).
+1701u and 24 CFR Part 75] is HUD's legislative directive for providing preference to low- and very low-income residents of the local community (regardless of race or gender), and the businesses that substantially employ these persons, for new employment, training, and contracting opportunities resulting from HUD-funded developments.
+Further, as a condition of receiving HUD Community Planning and Development assistance, Recipients certify that they will comply with the requirements of Section 3.
 Accordingly, HUD has the legal responsibility to monitor Recipients for compliance and can impose penalties upon those that fail to meet these obligations.